-Passenger arrival cards provide information about what you can and cannot bring into New Zealand.
 Because New Zealand is an island it is very strict on what is brought into the country to protect its plants, animals & agriculture.
-It is important to be familiar with this form.
+It is important to be familiar with this.
+Items needing to be declared include hiking boots, most outdoor gear and anything that has recently come into contact with livestock.